- Operate lawfully, transparently and fairly when collecting and processing your data

 If you have any concerns about the information which might be accessed from or stored on your device by Cycling Scotland, you may wish to only access Cycling Scotland content through a web browser and review your web browser settings.

 When you attend a Pedal for Scotland event, we will pre-request detailed personal information for safety purposes.
 We will ask for your name, gender, date of birth, address, mobile number, day number, email address, emergency contact name, emergency contact phone number, emergency contact relationship to you and pre-existing medical conditions.
-These details are shared with our events management team WMP Creative (May 2018) who aim to ensure all participants at our events have a safe and enjoyable experience.
+These details are shared with our events management teams WMP Creative (May 2018), Perfect Motion and Pennine Events who aim to ensure all participants at our events have a safe and enjoyable experience.
 Cycling Scotland’s event, Pedal for Scotland, will share your details (name and email address) with third party research organisation, Progressive Research.
 An event questionnaire will be sent to your supplied email address.
 Once the service has been provided, Progressive Research will destroy this data confidentially.

 If you have agreed to raise money for our official Pedal for Scotland charity partner, we will share your name, age, date of birth, gender, telephone number, email address and address.
 Our current official charity partner is the STV Children’s Appeal (May 2018).